maxbarsukov/JetBrains-evaluation-period-reset/README.md

 idea-reset-lin.bat
 ```

+After that, you should launch the application, confirm the JETBRAINS USER AGREEMENT, if necessary, select **Evaluate for free** and click **Evaluate**.
+Enjoy!
 ## Note

 As you can see, all files have a similar structure, so you can safely modify them for other JetBrains products by changing few words and it will probably work!